ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Collection docsite
 ------------------

-The collection docsite is a set what you are reading now.
-It is a set of documentation written in reStructuredText (RST) format that is published on the :ref:`ansible_documentation` site.
-This is where we have longform documentation that doesn't fit into the other two categories.
+The collection docsite is what you are reading now.
+It is written in reStructuredText (RST) format and published on the :ref:`ansible_documentation` site.
+This is where we have long-form documentation that doesn't fit into the other two categories.

-If you are considering adding an entirely new document here it may be best to open an issue first to discuss the idea and how best to organize it.
+If you are considering adding an entirely new document here it may be best to open a GitHub issue first to discuss the idea and how best to organize it.

 Refer to the :ref:`Ansible style guide <style_guide>` for all submissions to the collection docsite.